 - in a general report take issue with the merits of a judicial decision.

-A general report may be made to a public body or public officer that the ICAC considers would be assisted by the report or the Speaker.
+A general report may be made to the Speaker of the Legislative Assembly or to a public body or public officer that the ICAC considers would be assisted by the report.